Home

 ABOUT

-The Teen Writers Institute is in-person for 2023!
 This summer writing program for teens offers a curriculum designed to develop and support students’ imaginative and academic writing across literary genres.
+Courses every year range from humor to horror, writing plays and playing with writing, making arguments and making memories, all taught by teachers versed in instruction and publication.
 The Teen Writers Institute features guest presenters, authors and various workshop choices for 8th to 12th graders.

 Teen Writers Institute